 Does Travel Insurance Cover COVID?

-COVID-19 has been a concern among travelers since 2020, and with the unpredictability of spikes and new variants, it could pose a threat to your upcoming vacation.
+COVID-19 has been a concern among travelers since 2020, and with the unpredictability of spikes and new variants, it could threaten your upcoming vacation.
 Because of this, many people wonder if COVID-related issues are covered by their travel insurance plan.
 Unfortunately, there is no single answer to this question.

-While COVID coverage has become more common in insurance packages, not all providers provide protections against COVID negatively impacting vacation or travel plans.
-However, it is best to speak with your provider and determine if it is covered under your policy and if not, if you could upgrade to include it.
+While COVID coverage has become more common in insurance packages, not all providers protect against COVID negatively impacting vacation or travel plans.
+However, it is best to speak with your provider and determine if it is covered under your policy and if you could upgrade to include it.